Joe Kernan (politician): Other matters

-Campaign for a full term
+2004 re-election campaign

 In December 2002, whilst lieutenant governor, despite previous widespread anticipation that he would seek the governorship, Kernan made the surprise announcement that he would not run in the 2004 election.
 However, two months after assuming the governorship, he reversed this decision, declaring himself a candidate.
+Kernan was unopposed in the Democratic primary and in the general election faced Republican Mitch Daniels.

 In their bid for a first full term as governor and lieutenant governor, Kernan and Davis outlined their vision for what he would seek to accomplish in their prospective continued tenure in the state's top two offices in a plan entitled "Action Indiana".
-Kernan and Davis were ultimately defeated by the Republican ticket of Mitch Daniels and Becky Skillman.
-At the time, the election was the most expensive gubernatorial election in the state's history, in regards to campaign spending.
-The Republicans have controlled Indiana's governor's mansion since Kernan's departure.

 One of the things Kernan criticized his opponent, Daniels, for was Daniels' decision in 2000, as a member of the board of the Indianapolis Power & Light Company, to vote to sell the utility company to an out-of-state company.
 Kernan characterized it as "terribly bad judgement".

 Kernan pledged to pursue upgrades to U.S. Route 31 calling it, "one of my top priorities since I first took office as lieutenant governor in 1997, and...still among them today."
-He declared that there had progress in the pursuit of improvements, and that the plans had been made in a "fiscally responsible manner" Kernan also voiced opposition to the prospect making the thoroughfare a toll road, declaring, "I will not make hoosiers – or the people who are driving through on business or pleasure – pay a toll to travel this roadway."
+He declared that there had progress in the pursuit of improvements, and that the plans had been made in a "fiscally responsible manner" Kernan also voiced opposition to the prospect making the thoroughfare a toll road, declaring, "I will not make Hoosiers – or the people who are driving through on business or pleasure – pay a toll to travel this roadway."
 Daniels criticized Kernan's proposals, characterizing them as fiscally irresponsible, claiming, "The gap between the cost and the available funds in the Indiana Department of Transportation's budget is more than $3 billion in the next six years.
 For a state that is broke by every measure, the governor's promise list is impossible."

+Kernan and Davis were ultimately defeated by the Republican ticket of Mitch Daniels and Becky Skillman.
+53% to 45% At the time, the election was the most expensive gubernatorial election in the state's history, in regards to campaign spending.
+The Republicans have controlled Indiana's governor's mansion since Kernan's departure.

 Post-gubernatorial career

 Kernan returned to private life in January 2005, and moved back to South Bend in 2006.

-He served as a volunteer acting director for the St. Joseph County Red Cross.
+He became the president and owner of the community and business development consulting firm South Bend Enterprises, Inc. He served as a volunteer acting director for the St. Joseph County Red Cross.
 He worked at the University of Notre Dame as an adjunct professor.

-Kernan served on the Indiana University South Bend Chancellor's Advisory Board, and was a member of the Chancellor's 100 of Indiana University.

-Partnering with his gubernatorial successor, Kernan worked with the Mitch Daniels Leadership Foundation.
+He served on the Indiana University South Bend Chancellor's advisory board, and was a member of the Chancellor's 100 of Indiana University.
+He also partnered with his gubernatorial successor by working with Daniels's nonprofit, the Mitch Daniels Leadership Foundation.

-Kernan was the president and owner of the community and business development consulting firm South Bend Enterprises, Inc.